marcobevilacqua94/productdemoinstruction/README.md

 ## Analytics Queries

-You need to create the link for Analytics collection (or Columnar).
+You need to create the links for Analytics collection (or Columnar).

 ### Monthly Sales in 2024